Treatment of Plantar Fasciitis

 The cause of heel pain should be diagnosed by an experienced podiatrist, since there are a number of conditions that can lead to such pain.
-At Premier Foot and Ankle of Plano, McKinney and Frisco, our podiatrists have the necessary medical knowledge to determine the cause of heel pain and treat it accordingly.
+At Premier Foot and Ankle of Dallas, Mesquite, Plano, Allen and Frisco, our podiatrists have the necessary medical knowledge to determine the cause of heel pain and treat it accordingly.

 Causes of Plantar Fasciitis

 Most commonly, plantar fasciitis is a result of faulty foot structure and is most often found in individuals with overly flat feet or high-arched feet.
 Irritation is initially caused by wearing non-supportive shoes on hard, flat surfaces, and symptoms are most evident if the patient works long hours on his or her feet.
 Obesity is also a factor in combating the severity of the condition.

 The most evident symptom of plantar fasciitis is distinct heel pain, often worsening upon rising and increasing over a period of time.
 Often, the pain is worse when first getting up in the morning or after sitting for a long time.
 The pain can be minimized by walking for a few minutes to stretch out the fascia, though spending long periods of time on one's feet can lead to a return of the painful symptoms.